MyEtherWallet/dns-watcher/README.md

 ##### Update the .env file \[or leave it as is to use the defaults\]
-Open .env with your favorite text editor and replace defaults with the values for your environment
+- open .env with your favorite text editor and replace defaults with the values for your environment

 ##### Start the server